RobertDober/Forwarder/README.md

         forward_all :complaints, :problems, :tasks, to_chain: [:@employees, :first] end

+Now we forward, almost anonymously to `@employeees.first` without defining a method, or forwarder to bridge this gap.

 As you might guess, the `complaints` message is sent to the result of sending `first` to the `@employees` instance variable.
-As (no pun intended) with the `to:` version of `forward`, one can change the message name with the `as:` parameter.
+As (no pun intended) with the `to:` version of `forward`, one can change the message name with the `as:` parameter, aka *translation*.

 It is uncommon, but not impossible to use a *translation* in `forward_all`